 As far as evening low light couple shoots go, this was brilliant.
-In the short time we had, we went to a few different locations and played with lots of lighting, so the resulting shots are quite different and creative.
+We only had a very short time, so we went to a few different locations and played with lots of lighting.
+I wanted to try a couple of different techniques, and they were game, so the resulting shots are quite different and creative.
 I love them but here is what Sascha and Steffen thought of the shoot and their photos.

 Thank you so much to Sascha and Steffen for giving me the opportunity to capture this Black Forest evening low light couple shoot.
 I love you guys dearly!

 If you are thinking of having a Black Forest evening low light couple shoot or would like some shots that are creative and push the boundaries a little, please drop me a line.

 A Black Forest evening low light couple shoot and what it’s like to be photographed by Maria Assia